Redesigning Multi-Scale Neural Network for Crowd Counting: Experiments

 We use the commonly used Mean Absolute Error (MAE) and Mean Squared Error (MSE)~\cite{zhang2016cvpr} to evaluate the accuracy of our method.
 The Trancos dataset employs a different evaluation metric called Grid Average Mean absolute Error (GAME).
 It is introduced to take into account the local count accuracy, as MAE and MSE only consider the global count.
 Its derivation can be found in~\cite{li2018cvpr}, which has four levels, G0 $\sim$ G3.
 While the level increases, the number of divided regions increases and the evaluation becomes more subtle. {Results are reported on the test set of each dataset.}

-\subsection{Comparisons to state of the art}
+\subsection{Comparisons to State of the Art}

 This experiment compares our method to the state of the arts in ShanghaiTech, UCF, JHU and NWPU.
 The results are shown in Table~\ref{tab:comparison} where comparisons are made to recent works in crowd counting ~\cite{li2018cvpr,cao2018eccv,liu2019iccv,xiong2019iccv,jiang2020cvpr,liu2020eccv,sam2020pami,sindagi2020jhu,chen2021iccv,wang2021iccv,liu2021iccv,wan2021cvpr,wang2020nips,shu2022cvpr,cheng2021tip,liu2020tip,tian2019tip,cheng2022cvpr,xiong2022eccv}.
 Many of them utilize multi-scale structures~\cite{chen2021iccv,liu2019iccv,liu2020eccv,jiang2020cvpr}.
 Multi-scale outputs are combined via proxies such as attention and context in these works, while in our work they are combined in a hierarchical manner through pixel-wise soft gating nets.
 Local count estimation is utilized in~\cite{xiong2019iccv,liu2020eccv,wang2021iccv,xiong2022eccv}. \cite{liu2020eccv} regresses local counts based on absolute errors while \cite{xiong2019iccv,wang2021iccv} classify local counts in different intervals. {~\cite{xiong2022eccv} further loosens local count regression into a discrete ordering problem.} Density map estimation is not jointly optimized with the local count estimation in them whereas our work utilizes the relative local counting loss to enable both.
 Our work performs the best on these datasets over the state of the art.
 Sizeable differences can be observed when comparing our work to others.
 For instance, ours outperforms the second best on UCF by decreasing the MAE by 5.6 compared to~\cite{wang2021iccv} and the MSE by 40.4 compared to~\cite{jiang2020cvpr}.
 Ours also performs particularly well on the large-scale datasets, JHU and NWPU, which demonstrates its generalizability (our result on NWPU was also reported on NWPU CrowdBenchmark Leaderboard$^1$: HMoDE+REL).
-These results justify our motivation of having per-pixel fine control on multi-scale density combination and having different optimization methods for density and local count estimations.

-{In Fig.~\ref{fig:results}, we show some qualitative results of our method compared with two very recent methods~\cite{wang2021iccv,shu2022cvpr}.}
+These results justify our motivation of having per-pixel fine control on multi-scale density combination and having different optimization methods for density and local count estimations. {In Fig.~\ref{fig:results}, we show some qualitative results of our method compared with two very recent methods~\cite{wang2021iccv,shu2022cvpr}.}